buoncubi/arch_skeleton/README.md

 implements two services (i.e., `state/set_pose` and `state/get_pose`) and a publisher (i.e.,
 `state/battery_low`).

-The services allow setting and getting the current robot position, which is shared between the `planner` and the `controller` detailed below.
+The services allow setting and getting the current robot position, which is shared between the `planner` and the `controller` as detailed below.
 In particular, the `state/set_pose` requires a
-`Point` to be set, and returns nothing, while the `state/get_pose` requires nothing, and return the a `Point` encoding the robot pose.
+`Point` to be set and returns nothing, while the `state/get_pose` requires nothing and return a `Point` encoding the robot pose.

-Note that a client should be used to set the initial robot position when the architecture startups.
+Note that a client should set the initial robot position when the architecture startups.

-Also note that, for more general architectures, the robot pose might be published in a topic rather than provided it through a server.
-This because many components might require the current robot pose, which might change frequently.
+Also, note that, for more general architectures, the robot pose might be published in a topic, instead of being provided through a server.
+This is because many components might require the current robot pose, which might change frequently.
+However, this example does not consider such a case.

 Moreover, the `robot-state` also implements a publisher of `Boolean` messages into the `state/ battery_low` topic.
-This message is published when the batter change state.
+This message is published when the batter changes state.
 We consider two possible states: low battery (i.e., `True` is published) and recharged (i.e., `False` is published).